imjoseangel/sandbox/kubernetes/netdebug/README.md

 ### Request the URL from the POD

-As in the local machine, we can `curl http://example.com` in the Nginx Pod.
+As in the local machine, do `curl http://example.com` in the Nginx Pod.

 ```shell
 kubectl exec deployments/nginx -c nginx -- curl http://example.com